Studio Kajino

 Studio Kajino (スタジオカジノ, Sutajio Kajino) is a subsidiary of Japanese animation company Studio Ghibli.
 It was created prior to 2000 by Ghibli animator Yoshiyuki Momose to handle live action films for the studio.
-Kajino is run by former Ghibli's president Toshio Suzuki, and its first release was Shiki-Jitsu in 2000.
+Kajino is run by Ghibli's president Toshio Suzuki, and its first release was Shiki-Jitsu in 2000.
 In 2001, Studio Kajino co-produced Katsuyuki Motohiro's film Satorare, but was not credited.
 However, the studio's involvement is acknowledged through an extra feature on the R3 DVD, entitled "Ghibli Studio".